 When members of the Lakeside Aquatic Club wanted to give back to their community, they hosted two pink out-themed swimming events to raise money for breast cancer research.
 Raising nearly $6,000 through the two swimming events, they chose UT Southwestern Medical Center as the recipient of the funds because of the outstanding care one of the committee members received when she was treated for breast cancer at UT Southwestern.

-Since its establishment in 2004, the Michael H. Winter Fund for Stroke Rehabilitation Research has significantly advanced stroke and traumatic brain injury (TBI) rehabilitation programs at UT Southwestern.
+Since its creation in 2004 the Michael H. Winter Fund for Stroke Rehabilitation Research has significantly advanced stroke and traumatic brain injury (TBI) rehabilitation programs at UT Southwestern.
 Established in memory of Michael Winter by his wife, Lori, the fund has most recently been instrumental in helping UT Southwestern secure a highly competitive National Institute of Child Health and Human Development grant.

 Herbert S. Salomon, M.D.’s, career as a physician was cut short after losing a 10-year battle with cancer in 1971, just four years after graduating from UT Southwestern Medical School.
 But according to his brother, Stephen, Dr. Salomon’s story should not focus on the tragedy of his death, but rather on his incredible perseverance to fulfill his lifelong dream of becoming a doctor.